-8. The two sections of the 2014 Scheme
+8. The two sections of the Scheme

-The 2014 Scheme contains two sections - the main section and the 50/50 section.
-The main difference between the two sections is that in the 50/50 section the amount of contributions to be deducted from the employee is half that due under the main section.
-The member accrues half the normal pension whilst in the 50/50 section.
+The Scheme contains two sections - the main section and the 50/50 section.
+In the 50/50 section, the amount of contributions deducted from the employee is half that due under the main section.
+The member accrues half the normal pension in the 50/50 section.